 The space right above drawers towards the window remains unused more often than not.
 To fill this void, make use of painting and scriptures, a pooja thali, diyas as well as candles, and you are ready with your very own pooja room.

 Here's what the professionals have to say.

 Indian homes usually have low rise shelves to store clothes, or frequently used items.
 The top of these shelves generally house unused clutter.
-If you're looking to create a pooja space, then be sure to remove the clutter in order to make it your Pooja offering spot.
-There is no need to buy bulky figurines and idols as you can do away with small sized figures.
+If you're looking to create a pooja table, then be sure to remove the clutter in order to make it your Pooja offering spot.
+There is no need to buy bulky figurines and idols for this kind of pooja rack as you can do away with small sized figures.

 One of the most favorable spots to have your Pooja room is to place it near the entrance door.
 A small rack and cupboard like this can serve as the setup area.
 Be sure to stick to smaller deities and idols so that your space is left neat and tidy.

 Showcase racks are generally adorned with flower vases and antiques.
 This, however has seen a paradigm shift off late as the space can be used to set up a pooja space as well.
 It places your sacred space at a higher level.

 How about a big sized poster or a painting of Lord Ganesha or any other right at the entrance door?
 Let prosperity, wealth, good tidings and health gush towards your home in this brilliant and effortless manner.